Midwest Road Trips

 The interpretive signs at the summit tell us what’s on the horizon.
 Photo Credit: Catherine Parker

-The Junior Ranger Program is the go-to program for families to learn more about a National Park Service site.
+The Junior Ranger Program is the go-to program for families to learn about a National Park Service site.
 It’s free and takes about two hours to complete.
-My kids love the badges that the Rangers present them after completing their booklet.
+My kids love the badges the Rangers present them with after they complete their booklet.

 BARK program